ibm-cloud-docs/ibm-cloud-provider-for-terraform/manage_resources.md

 ## Updating IBM Cloud resources
 {: #update_resources}

-You can update your resources by changing your IBM Cloud Provider plug-in for Terraform configuration file and applying these changes in your environment.
+You can update your resources by changing your Terraform configuration file and applying these changes in your environment.
 {: shortdesc}

 1. List your {{site.data.keyword.cloud_notm}} resources.